 I became interested in nursing after looking after and losing my parents.
 Each time I was in hospital with them, and especially when I was in the hospice with my mum, I kept wanting to help the nursing staff.

 I applied for the adult nursing degree, and was accepted.
 I have never looked back.

-As a mature student, I believe that I can bring a lot to the nursing profession.
-I have found that either in theory, or practical blocks, being that bit older and with life experience has helped myself and fellow students and patients.
+As a mature student I believe I can bring a lot to the nursing profession.
+I have found that either in university or on placement, being that bit older and with life experience has helped both me and my patients.

-I have been able to utilise many of my skills obtained over the years, and this has helped me as a mature student, as it clearly demonstrates that skills learned are transferable.
+I have been able to utilise many of my skills obtained over the years and this has helped me as a mature student as it clearly demonstrates that skills are transferable.

-All the things I have done has involved people, and communication, dealing with various needs, but nothing has been more enlightening and fulfilling as my nurse training.
+Everything I have done has involved people, communication and dealing with various needs, but nothing has been more enlightening and fulfilling as my nurse training.